How Sylvester Stallone cop movies explain changing attitudes about the police

 “We put them away,” he says.
 “They let them out.”

 At the time, violent crime was on the rise in the United States, nearly quadrupling between 1960 and its peak in 1991.
-Less than a decade after Cobra—as the numbers finally began to decrease—Stallone would star in a movie that fixed the earlier film’s major critique of the judicial system.
+Since recidivism among federal offenders actually declined in the previous decade, Stallone’s ire for overly lenient judges seems, well, unjustified.
+Less than a decade after Cobra, though—as violent crime finally began to decrease—Stallone would star in a movie that fixed the earlier film’s major beef with the judicial system.

 “I am the law”